intersystems-ib/OpenCode/README.md

 6 | List of Objects | A property of type %Collection.ListOfObject
 7 | Stream | Properties of type %Stream.*, %CSP.*stream*,…

-During map generation, by default, the Adaptor sets export and Import conversion methods for dates and streams (which are exported as a stream in base64).
+During map generation, by default, the `Adaptor` sets export and import conversion methods for dates, datetimes, timestamps and streams (which are exported as a stream in base64).

 ---
-** MAPS / MAPSREV globals' structure**
+**MAPS / MAPSREV globals' structure**

 ^MAP("*classname*","*mapname*",_GroupType[1..6]_,"_Source Property Name_") = *List Element*